 Gorgias: Best for Shopify-Native Ecommerce Support

-Gorgias is built specifically for ecommerce, with deep Shopify integration that pulls order data directly into support conversations.
-Agents can view order history, issue refunds, and create return labels without leaving the helpdesk.
+Gorgias is built for ecommerce.
+The Shopify integration pulls order data straight into support conversations.
+Agents view order history, issue refunds, and create return labels without leaving the helpdesk.

 Strengths: Shopify-native, order data in tickets, macro-based automation, affordable entry price.